baccigalupi/CalOrders/README.md

 ## Technical Approach

-Our Technical Approach centers on user centered design and agile methods using modern technology.
-Our goal is to build what the user really needs, and as such, we structure our methods, tooling and architecture around iterative, collaborative activities, that allow development staff to integrate and iterate quickly with end users.
+Our Technical Approach relied on user centered design and agile methods underpinned by modern technology.
+Our goal was to build what the user really needed, and as such, we structured our methods, tooling and architecture around iterative, collaborative activities that allowed development staff to iterate quickly with end users.

 The following sections describe our technical approach to building the CalOrders application.
 They describe our approach to DevOps, our Architecture, our Development Environment, and our Responsive User Interface and Application Design.
-They conclude with our approach to using shared architectural components, use of modern and open source technologies, and our accessible user interface.
+We conclude with a description of our approach to using shared architectural components, use of modern and open source technologies, and our accessible user interface.

 ### Architecture